1. Introduction

 assertThat(process.waitFor() >= 0);

-We can see from the above example for the current thread to continue execution it will keep on waiting for the subprocess thread to end.
+As we can see, the current thread waits for the subprocess thread to end.
 Once the subprocess ends, the current thread will continue its execution.

 5.2. waitfor(long timeOut, TimeUnit time)

-When this method is executed, then it will place the current execution process thread in the blocking-wait state unless the sub-process gets terminated or runs out of time.
+Typically, executing this method will place the current execution process thread in a blocking-wait state until the sub-process either terminates or times out.

 ProcessBuilder builder = new ProcessBuilder("notepad.exe");